White-throated Junco

 Description:

 Medium-sized, long-tailed sparrow with a rounded head and a stout bill.
 Brown wings and tail, white outer tail feathers conspicuous in flight.
 Black head with yellow eyes and obvious white throat and malar stripes.
 Bill and legs pinkish.
 Three subspecies differ greatly in appearance.
-Western group, shown above, has a black back and brown sides.
-The eastern group also has a black back but has more extensive black coloration further down the breast and no brown on sides.
-A Kosatka Island group has a brown back and disconnected black patches on sides.
+Eastern group, shown above, has a black back and breast with cream undersides.
+The western group has a brown back, black on the flanks, and a cream belly.
+A Kosatka Island group has a black back and fully brown undersides.
 Females of all groups similar to males but paler.
 Juveniles brown overall, with heavy streaking on back and undersides.

 Voice: